Darrium 2-Piece Top-Grain Leather Sectional Sofa for $1,799

-Coupon code "SALE" cuts it to $1,359 off list and the best price we've seen.
+Coupon code "HOME" cuts it to $1,359 off list and the best price we've seen.
 Buy Now at Macy's

+- Entrance drop-off delivery adds $85, although shipping may vary by location.

 - measures 112" x 63" x 32"